My Story

 Meet the owner

 My name is Sumi.
 I'm the owner of Camellia's NovelTEA.
-You may be wondering where my business name "Camellia" comes from.
+You may be wondering where my shop name "Camellia" comes from.
 Well, let me tell ya!

 Teas such as green, yellow, white, black, oolong, and pu-erh...all these teas are made from the same plant called "Camellia Sinensis."
 If you have heard of the beautiful flowering plant Camellia, Camellia Sinensis belongs to the same family.